So What? (Anti-Nowhere League song): Metallica cover

 The song has been covered by Metallica and released as a B-side to the "Sad but True" single and later included on the Garage Inc. album; it is also a bonus track on the Asian version of Metallica.
 "So What?" would go on to become an in-concert standard for the band.
-During the 1996 MTV Europe Music Awards, the band performed the song immediately after "Last Caress" instead of "King Nothing", which was off of their then-new album Load.
+During the 1996 MTV Europe Music Awards, the band performed the song immediately after "Last Caress" instead of "King Nothing", which was taken from their then-new album Load.
 Their entire performance was aired live and uncensored.
 Sum 41 often use the Metallica version as outro music played over the sound system at their concerts.